Trimming paper around switches and sockets

 Pull the switch plate away from the wall and gently brush these pieces behind it.

 Reposition the switch and gently tighten the screws.
-Final tightening of these can be done once the paper has dried.
+The final tightening of these can be done once the paper has dried.

 Trimming paper around round or shaped items